We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Why Trust The Spruce?

-This article was written by Sara Coughlin, a freelance writer and The Spruce’s small appliances expert.
-From canister models to dustbusters, Coughlin's researched what it takes for a vacuum to stand out in a vast and broad market—and what to look for in up-and-coming models.
+This article was written by Michelle Lau, an editor at The Spruce, specializing in appliances, cleaning, organization, and home tech.
+For this story, Lau researched what it takes for a vacuum to stand out in a vast and broad market—and what to look for in up-and-coming models.
+She also relied on findings from our testing of vacuums for setup, effectiveness, portability, maneuverability, and ease of emptying.

 Our Experts: